nhsconnect/ITK3-Messaging-Distribution/pages/explore/defs_overview.md

 ## How the Message Definition is Used ##

-There are two "patterns" for the use of the message definitions:
+There are two "patterns" which utilise message definitions:

-1. For ITK3 Documents which have two bundles the MessageDefinition carried in the handling specification is the MessageDefinition for the payload (second bundle) which is the FHIR document bundle.
+1. ITK3 messages which only have one bundle, such as the acknowledgement message: the MessageDefinition carried in the handling specification is the MessageDefinition for that bundle.
-2. For ITK3 messages which only have one bundle such as the acknowledgement message the MessageDefinition carried in the handling specification is the MessageDefinition  for that bundle.
+2. ITK3 Documents which have two bundles, for example a FHIR Message bundle carrying a FHIR document bundle as its payload: the MessageDefinition carried in the handling specification is the MessageDefinition for the FHIR document bundle.

 This diagram illustrates the two patterns.